Oneirical/The-Games-Foxes-Play/README.md

+# NOTE: I am suspending commits on this repository for now, as I am experimenting with a rework of this game in the Bevy engine here: https://github.com/Oneirical/rust_tgfp

 # The Games Foxes Play

 *"Gaze into my cyan eyes.
 See an ocean: your identity, a droplet drowned in endless lives."*